cymheart/tauMidi/Tau/andstudio/Tau/thrids/oboe/apps/OboeTester/docs/Usage.md

 Then we correlate the two streams by sliding the portion of the output stream that contains the random bits over the input stream at different time offsets.
 The Manchaster Encoded signal provide a very sharp peak when the offset matches the combined input and output latency.

-Source code for the analyzer in [LatencyAnalyzer.h](https://github.com/google/oboe/blob/master/apps/OboeTester/app/src/main/cpp/analyzer/LatencyAnalyzer.h).
+Source code for the analyzer in [LatencyAnalyzer.h](https://github.com/google/oboe/blob/main/apps/OboeTester/app/src/main/cpp/analyzer/LatencyAnalyzer.h).

+### Record and Play

+* Tap RECORD to record several seconds of audio.
+You should see the red VU meters move.
+* Tap STOP then PLAY to play it back.
+* Tap SHARE button to the recorded WAV file to GDrive, GMail or another app.
+You can then examine the WAV file using a program like Audacity.

 ### Glitch Test